DevenMarrero/Pathfinding/README.md

 # Pathfinding
 Pathfinding visualization tool made in Processing3 with Java.
-High School major Java project
+High School major Java project.
+The following is a write-up handed in with the assignment

 For my major Java project, I wanted the core of my program to be centered around being a tool that shows how different algorithms solve similar problems.
 When it came to deciding what type of algorithms I wanted to demonstrate I originally landed on sorting, after some research I found that I was more interested in pathfinding and maze generation